atsoc1993/Algorand_Discord_Bots_Tutorial_Series/README.md

 pip3 install py-algorand-sdk
 ```

-## UBUNTU TERMINAL INSTALLATIONS --- USE IN UBUNTU:
+## USE ALL TERMINAL COMMANDS BELOW IN THE UBUNTU TERMINAL SHELL, NOT REGULAR TERMINAL

 # Algorand Node Installation
 ```sudo apt-get update